NullBagel/sisyphus_bagel/README.md

       - Hard: 7 guesses with 3 digits.
 Numbers and letters are included
       - Included letters when checking for improper input in char_check()
       - Included letters in get_bagel when Hard difficulty is selected

-    .
-    With the difficulty settings included, I can deem the Sourdough Project as completed
+    With the difficulty settings included, I can deem the Sourdough Project as completed.